 “Using spacecraft that cycle between Earth and Mars would be an order of magnitude cheaper than using an entirely new series of rockets to send each crew to Mars.”

-Dr Wernher von Braun, developer of the Saturn V rocket, briefed NASA’s Space Task Group just after the Moon landings on a plan to land two expedition spacecraft on Mars in 1982.
+Wernher von Braun, developer of the Saturn V rocket, briefed NASA’s Space Task Group just after the Moon landings on a plan to land two expedition spacecraft on Mars in 1982.

-“Werner von Braun’s vision of Mars exploration was a tremendous inspiration to many of us,” says Aldrin.“But von Braun was really interested in using very large rockets.
+“Werner von Braun’s vision of Mars exploration was a tremendous inspiration to many of us,” says Aldrin.
+“But von Braun was really interested in using very large rockets.
 I think we can get to Mars without the same reliance on state-developed and operated rockets.”

 Ambitious space exploration plans always come with a huge caveat: politics.

-Aldrin visited the White House in 2017, standing alongside US President Donald Trump as he signed an executive order re-establishing the National Space Council after its 24-year hiatus, but he’s not getting too carried away with that decision.
+Aldrin visited the White House in 2017, standing alongside US President Donald Trump when he signed an executive order re-establishing the National Space Council after its 24-year hiatus, but he’s not getting too carried away with that decision.

 “I don’t expect the Space Council to fundamentally change the US space programme by itself.
 But it will really become critical if the administration decides to fundamentally rethink major aspects of our civil and national space programmes,” says Aldrin.